Aetherinox/ntfy-desktop/README.md

 <br />

 # Key Binds
-The following keybinds can be used within ntfy-desktop:
+The following keybinds can be used within ntfy-electron:

 <br />